akhirsch/EGLPLS2019/content/venue.md

 ## Venue

-EGLPLS will be held on April 20th, 2019 at [Cornell University](https://www.cornell.edu) in [Ithaca, NY](https://www.cityofithaca.org/).
+EGLPLS will be held on April 19th, 2019 at [Cornell University](https://www.cornell.edu) in [Ithaca, NY](https://www.cityofithaca.org/).
-Talks will be held in [Gates Hall](https://www.cis.cornell.edu/bill-melinda-gates-hall) G01, with refreshments in the Gates Hall Ground Floor Atrium.
+Talks will be held in Statler Hall.

 ### Getting To Ithaca